Parking-Lab/parking/README.md

 ## 2. Download the parking_service_account.json:
 1. Get the parking_service_account.json file from asoong23@csus.org
-3. Download parking_service_account.json and make sure the file is in Downloads
+2. Download parking_service_account.json and make sure the file is in Downloads
+> **Warning**
+> Never share this file with anyone or upload it anywhere.
+It contains sensitive information.

 ## 3. Install everything:
 1. Go to the directory tab on MyCSUS and select your grade in list view.